 The Cathedral of the Assumption looks back to a long history of faith formation in Louisville, Kentucky.
 Dedicated in 1852, it is the mother church of the diocese and plays an active role in the faith landscape of downtown Louisville as well as Southern Indiana.

-With Father Jeffery S. Nicolas as pastor, the Cathedral of the Assumption builds on a broad outreach to religious and civic communities in Louisville.
-It serves 3,000 registered parishioners and is home to various social justice programs, such as a daily homeless lunch, and a Parish Twinning Partnership with the Cathédrale St. Louis in Jérémie.
+With Rev. Michael T. Wimsatt as pastor, the Cathedral of the Assumption builds upon a broad outreach to religious and civic communities in Louisville.
+It serves 3,000 registered parishioners and is home to various social justice programs, such as a daily homeless lunch program, and a Parish Twinning Partnership with the Cathédrale St. Louis in Jeremie.

-Read more about the Cathedral of the Assumption on their website.
+Click here to read more about the Cathedral of the Assumption.